smmadden/cs245-practice-assignment-11-smmadden/README.md

       3.There is exactly one person that satisfies properties 1 and 2.

-The function parameters are ​trust​ — an array of pairs ​trust[i] = [a, b]​ representing that the person labelled ​a trusts the person labelled ​b​ — and integer N representing the number of people in the town.
+The function parameters are `trust` — an array of pairs `trust[i] = [a, b]` representing that the person labelled `a` trusts the person labelled `b` — and integer N representing the number of people in the town.
 If the town judge exists and can be identified, the function returns the label of the town judge.
-Otherwise, it returns ​-1​.
+Otherwise, it returns -1.